vazco/meteor-universe-i18n/integrations/README.md

 ## Blaze

-Blaze integration is similar to one of the React integration solutions and facilitates <code>ReactiveVar</code>.
+Blaze integration is similar to one of the React integration solutions and facilitates `ReactiveVar`.

 ## Svelte